Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

     ```js
     const mongoose = require('mongoose');
     ```
 4. Now we must open a connection to the database.
 Open the Connect dialog on your MongoDB cluster that you created and copy the provided connection string, replacing `<username>`, `<password>`, and `<dbname>` with your database credentials/information.
+Visit the following link to see how to get connection string: https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/#connect-to-your-atlas-cluster
     ```js
     const db = () => {
         return mongoose.connect('mongodb+srv://<username>:<password>@<dbname>-hc9j8.azure.mongodb.net/test?retryWrites=true&w=majority), {useNewUrlParser: true, useUnifiedTopology: true}');